larryshamalama/archive_larryshamalama.github.io/_posts/2021-08-23-gsoc-final.md

 The notebook linked above combines both visual tests mentioned here.
 While it may seem redundant to obtain weights from betas and retrieve the latter back using stick_glueing, the two-level sampling below uses weights estimated using empirical frequencies of observed atoms.
 A preliminary first step was to get the tests here correct (which took me a while…).

-Precision Issues:
-Notebook:

-When generating weights, the data-generating code above is prone to fail
+However, when generating weights, the data-generating code above is prone to fail under small values of $$M$$.
+This is normal because the stick proportions that we break off are "bigger" and hence the remainder can easily fall below $$10^{-16}$$, which is were precision issues occur.
+See [this notebook](https://github.com/larryshamalama/pymc3-playground/blob/master/notebooks/shortcomings/replicate-precision-error.ipynb) in which I replicate this issue.

 ##### 1.B - Two-level sampling